General DefinitionA decedent's intestate estate is defined as any part of the estate not effectively disposed of by a valid will.

 - If there is no surviving spouse or descendants, then to the surviving parents, brothers, sisters and descendants of brothers and sisters of the decedent.
 However, the share of each parent may not be less than 1/4 of the estate.
 Descendants of deceased brothers and sisters shall take by representation.

-- If there is no surviving parent, brother or sister then the estate passes to the descendants of brothers and sisters.
-Those of more remote relation take by representation.
+- If there is no surviving parent, brother or sister of the decedent, then the estate passes to the descendants of brothers and sisters.
+They shall take equally, if unequal, then by representation.

 - If there are no surviving descendants, parents or siblings then the surviving grandparents share the estate equally.